TechMR2006/Codsoft_Intern_Task_2/README.md

-# Codsoft_Intern_Task_2
+# Codsoft Task 2 – Landing Page

+## 📌 Overview
-A simple and visually appealing landing page created using HTML and CSS.
-Focused on layout design, typography, section alignment, and a clean user-friendly interface.
+This project is a visually appealing landing page designed with HTML and CSS.
+It focuses on modern layout design, clean typography, and smooth user experience.

+## 📂 Features
+- Hero section with headline
+- Clean UI and layout
+- Responsive design
+- Clear call-to-action buttons

+## 🛠️ Tech Stack
+- HTML
+- CSS

+## 🚀 How to Run
+1. Clone the repository
+2. Open `index.html` in your browser

+## 📈 What I Learned
+- Layout structuring
+- Consistent styling
+- Use of flexbox/grid

+## 📌 Future Improvements
+- Add animations
+- Add interactive components

+## 📝 License
+MIT License